edcadet10/jacques-camille-website/NETLIFY-CMS-GUIDE.md

-# Netlify CMS Integration Guide for Jacques' Website
+# Decap CMS Integration Guide for Jacques' Website

-This guide explains how the Netlify CMS has been integrated with Jacques' website to provide content management capabilities, particularly for the newsletter section.
+This guide explains how Decap CMS (formerly Netlify CMS) has been integrated with Jacques' website to provide content management capabilities, particularly for the newsletter section.

 ## Overview

-Netlify CMS is a Git-based content management system that allows you to edit content directly through a user-friendly admin interface.
+Decap CMS (formerly Netlify CMS) is a Git-based content management system that allows you to edit content directly through a user-friendly admin interface.
 The changes are committed to your Git repository, giving you complete control over your content.

 ## What's Been Implemented